tinykite/romcom-directory/README.md

 - [Styled Components](https://styled-components.com/), a CSS-in-JS library for styling components
 - [Framer Motion](https://www.framer.com/api/motion/), a React animation library to animate accordion components
-- [Axios](https://axios-http.com/docs/intro) a promise-based HTTP client for the browser and node.js
+- [Axios](https://axios-http.com/docs/intro), a promise-based HTTP client for the browser and node.js

 It doesn't currently contain any tests.
-For a production application, I would definitely (at a minimum) write unit tests for all functions using Jest or Chai+ Mocha.
+For a production application, I would definitely (at a minimum) write unit tests for all functions using Jest or Chai + Mocha.

 The app is also admittedly very ugly!
 In a production environment, I would polish quite a few design details that include finessing paddings and margin, as well as replacing the + and - text in the accordion containers with icons.
-I'd more than likely insert them as pseudo-elements (so that they don't appear in the DOM, for accessibility reasons—although there are plenty of other ways to hide things from screen-readers), and alternatively add a button with an aria-attribute (`aria-expanded`) to toggle the actual open/close state of the container.
+I would also focus on making sure the accordions are accessible, with tasks that include adding a button with an aria-attribute (`aria-expanded`) to toggle the actual open/close state of the container — and making sure that any visual UI elements are not read aloud to a screen-reader.

 ## Available Scripts